kovidgoyal/kitty/docs/file-transfer-protocol.rst

     data              d        base64_bytes   Binary data
     ================= ======== ============== =======================================================================

-The ``Key name`` is the actual serialized name fo the key sent in the escape code.
+The ``Key name`` is the actual serialized name of the key sent in the escape code.
 So for example, ``permissions=123`` is serialized as ``prm=123``.
 This is done to reduce overhead.